 In assessing the performance of our business, we consider a variety of performance and financial measures.
 The key measures for determining how our business is performing are comparable store sales for J.Crew Stores and net sales for J.Crew Direct.
 We also consider gross profit and selling, general and administrative expenses in assessing the performance of our business.

 Net Sales

-Net sales reflect our revenues from the sale of our merchandise less returns and discounts.
+Net sales reflects our sales of merchandise less returns and discounts.